 Tools¶

-Out of the box, Opsml allows you to create tool configurations within you pyproject.toml file to help simplify some workflows.
-Currently, tool configuration support:
+Out of the box, Opsml allows you to create tool configurations within your pyproject.toml file to help simplify some workflows.
+Currently, tool configurations support:

 Global Default Variables¶